tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

   - You don't need to comment every single line, but should highlight what certain sections of the code are doing.
 Do these four lines process textual data?
 Comment it.
-Do these six lines check to make sure what the user inputed, and what data is actually in the data consistent?
+Do these six lines check to make sure what the user inputted, and what data is actually in the data consistent?
 Comment it.

 2. Docstrings for function related changes.